luixaviles/fitb-app/README.md

 npx nx serve client
 ```

-Then, open the browser at the given URL.
+Then, open the browser at `http://localhost:4200` or use the assigned port.